Types of Child Sexual Abuse

 Attempt of sexual abuse

 Further, the law also makes a distinction based on the person committing the offence.
-For example, if any sexual abuse done by a person in a position of trust or authority to the child like a teacher or police officer, the punishment is higher.7 The law defines these kinds of abuse as “aggravated” to highlight the fiduciary relationship between the harasser and the child.
+For example, if any sexual abuse done by a person in a position of trust or authority to the child like a teacher or police officer, the punishment is higher.(( Section 5, The Protection of Children from Sexual Offences Act, 2012; Section 9, The Protection of Children from Sexual Offences Act, 2012.))
+The law defines these kinds of abuse as “aggravated” to highlight the fiduciary relationship between the harasser and the child.
 Read more in our explainer here.

 Consent to Have Sex